 Management fees for private equity funds, real estate and external portfolio management are expensed and included in administration expenses in the statement of changes in net assets available for benefits.
-Management fees for pooled funds where the Plan's investment return from the fund is net of fees are expensed in investment income as incurred.
+Management fees for pooled funds where the Plan's investment return from the fund is net of fees are expensed in investment income as incurred in the statement of changes in net assets available for benefits.